Buzz or Howl Under the Influence of Heat: Legacy

-Jeff Tweedy of Uncle Tupelo and Wilco-fame named the EP as a major formative influence on him during his early twenties: "They liked Steely Dan, Blue Öyster Cult, even Van Halen.
+Jeff Tweedy named the EP as a major formative influence on him during his early twenties: "They liked Steely Dan, Blue Öyster Cult, even Van Halen.
 That was liberating for kids like me at punk rock shows who were being ostracized for liking anything other than what you’re supposed to like."
-Steve Albini picked the album for NMEs "101 Albums To Hear Before You Die" list (on which it ranked at #19), writing: "I could have named any of their records, which are all nearly perfect.
+Steve Albini picked the album for NMEs "101 Albums to Hear Before You Die" list (on which it ranked at No. 19), writing: "I could have named any of their records, which are all nearly perfect.
 To say that Minutemen influenced me, and an entire population of others, is such a gross understatement, it’s like saying the Civil War had ‘some effect’ on the slave trade."